JulienHeijmans/quicksnap/README.md

 * Select the object or the vertices/edges/faces/curve points you want to move
 * Enable the tool using the hotkey (Ctrl+Shift+V by default)
 * With the tool enabled use the same hotkey (Ctrl+Shift+V by default) to open the pie menu and chose what you snap from/to (Vertices and curve points / edge midpoints / face centers)
+* To snap you have two options:
+  * Click and drag:
     * Move the mouse over the point you want to snap FROM
     * Click an hold the right mouse button, mouve the mouse over the point you want to snap TO
     * Release the mouse
+  * Two-Clicks:
+    * Click on the point you want to snap FROM
+    * Click on the point you want to snap TO

 If you want to cancel the operation:
 * Press Right Mouse Button or ESC key to cancel the translation